Skip to content

 Run it with sensible defaults

 Using passion starting salary of 30,000, lucrative starting salary of 45,000, passion growth of 4%, lucrative growth of 6%, the calculation works out to 232,952.56.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Passion Starting Salary, Lucrative Starting Salary, Passion Growth %, Lucrative Growth %, and Comparison Years — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works